GBM8360/lab2-Lucas-0711/index.md

 | **Zero-Filling** | Missing lines, original size | Truncation (Resolution loss) |
 | **Motion** | Spliced phase inconsistencies| Ghosting and smearing |

-Table {numref}`artifact-table` provides a quick overview of the physical effects explored in this book.